peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int offset,
         int length);

-Creates a binary float from a text string that represents a number.
-For more information, see the  `FromString(String, int,
-            int, EContext)`  method.
+Creates a binary floating-point number from a text string that represents a number.
+For more information, see the  `FromString(String, int, int, EContext)`  method.

 <b>Parameters:</b>